scramjetorg/platform-docs/README.md

 }
 ```

 Sequence is an app template.
-Once run, it will become live as a new instance.
+Once it is up and running, it will become a new instance.
 Instance also receives its own ID (GUID).
 In this case instance ID is:

 `_id: 'e70222d1-acfc-4e00-b046-4a3a9481c53b'`